 In terms of content, the work experience section is the most robust part of your resume.
 This means you have plenty of space in this section to elaborate on how you’ve applied your effective communication skills in the workplace.

 One way you can clearly display these abilities in your experience bullets is to include action verbs that showcase how you used communication skills to solve a problem or achieve a result.

 Perhaps you created a presentation or wrote a sales email that had a high conversion rate.
 Or maybe you used verbal and leadership communication skills to bring divided teams together under a common goal.

 Notice how this administrative applicant touches upon their ability to communicate at the top of the experience section (emphasizing its importance):

 Although we’ve provided screenshots above that highlight how good communication skills can be used throughout a resume, take a look at how this all comes together in a single one-page document:

 We hope that the communication skills examples, lists, and descriptions above have been helpful for you.
 If you’re now ready to build your resume, then we suggest you go for it!
-Resume Genius provides hundreds of free resume templates for job seekers, so don’t let the stress of formatting bring you down.
+Resume Genius provides hundreds of free resume templates for job seekers and a free resume builder, so don’t let the stress of formatting bring you down.
 Happy job hunting!